-Fighting Breast Cancer in Nigeria is a 365-day a year job
+Fighting Breast Cancer in Africa is a 365-day a year job

 Breast Cancer Awareness Run in Lagos, Nigeria